 What is Form 2555 – Foreign Earned Income Exclusion

 You may have stumbled upon the FEIE or heard about it amongst your expat friends.
-The Foreign Earned Income Exclusion is a tax benefit that allows US expats to exclude up to $105,900, for the tax year 2019, of their income from foreign-sourced income.
-Then, for the 2020 tax season (in 2021), you can exclude up to $107,600.
+The Foreign Earned Income Exclusion is a tax benefit that allows US expats to exclude up to $108,700, for the tax year 2021, of their income from foreign-sourced income.
 You can be a short-term or long-term/permanent expat to take advantage of this benefit.

 To skip the easy form filing via MyExpatTaxes, you can fill out the form manually through Form 2555 or Form 2555-EZ (discounted after the 2018 tax season).
 Once it’s completed, carry over the calculations to your Form 1040.
 Then, attach it to your US Tax Return and send it in the mail.